Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Safety – Deaf Dalmatians require additional safety measures, particularly outside or in unfamiliar environments.
 They cannot hear warning signals or commands, so keeping them on a leash or within a securely fenced area is crucial.
 A reflective collar or vest can make them more visible, ensuring their safety during walks or outings, and a microchip can help you get them back if they get lost.

-• Healthcare Considerations – Regular veterinary check-ups are essential for all Dalmatians, including those with deafness.
-Deaf Dalmatians may be prone to other health problems, such as urinary stones or allergies, and timely medical intervention and a well-balanced diet can help prevent and manage these conditions.
-Discuss your deaf Dalmatian’s specific needs with your veterinarian to ensure that they receive appropriate care.
+• Healthcare Considerations –Regular veterinary check-ups are essential for all Dalmatians, including those with deafness.
+Dalmatians are prone to other health problems, such as urate urinary calculi or stones, atopic dermatitis, and hypothyroidism and routine vet checks and timely medical intervention can help manage these conditions with less serious consequences.
+Discuss your Dalmatian’s specific needs with your veterinarian to ensure that they receive appropriate care.

 Breeding Practices and Prevention